 Only one size of clipper blades will come with your dog grooming clippers.
-That should be a size #10.
-It is one of the most versitile sizes.
+That should be a size #10 and it is one of the most versitile sizes.

 Since I have an Andis dog grooming clipper I prefer using The Andis dog grooming blades.
-Although some of my blades in my dog grooming equipment are from the Oster Company.
-Most any dog grooming supply house will carry all varieties and sizes of clipper blades.
+Although many of my blades in my dog grooming equipment are from the Oster Company.
+Most any dog grooming supply house will carry all varieties and sizes of blades.

 The blades have a size range starting with a surgical blade which is so close to the skin that it is what the veterinarians use to prep a dog for surgery (Not something you should need in your dog grooming equipment).
-Not a necessary blade for dog grooming.
 As a matter of fact you won’t need to many blades to get started with your home pet grooming.

 Do not buy skip tooth blades as it is very easy to hurt a dog with them.
 Leave the use of those blades to the professionals.

 The higher the blade number the shorter the cut.
-There are other sizes that are in between and also larger than the ones I’ve recommended to start with.
+There are other sizes that are in between and also larger than the ones I’ve recommend you start with.

-I would suggest having two of each size for beginning dog grooming with your pet, although one of each will do you for starting.
+I would suggest having two of each size for beginning dog grooming with your pet, although one of each will work for you.
 A good dog grooming supply house catalog will show all sizes of blades and the length of cut you can expect when you use them.

 Pepper is a lab mix who is 4 to 5 months old.
 He is a little shy but sweet and lovin.
 You can find out more about pepper and his adoption at Bff4pets.com